codepath/android_guides/Styles-and-Themes.md

 ## Usage

 Styles in conjunction with drawables are how more views are kept maintainable in the face of heavy UI customization.
 Styles work by defining style names associated with a series of properties to apply to a view.
-Styles can also inherit from other style and m.m.m....m.mmcompound styles can be created as well.
+Styles can also inherit from other style and compound styles can be created as well.

 ### Defining and Using Styles